-Einstein’s Famous Formula Fetches Big Bucks, but his Spiritual Insight is Priceless - Vision Times
+Einstein’s Famous Formula Fetches Big Bucks, but His Spiritual Insight Is Priceless - Vision Times

-The excitement in the air was practical tangible in the city of Boston when word got out recently that auctioneers based in the North End had a handwritten letter on which the Jewish-German physicist Albert Einstein (1879-!955) inked his world-famous E = mc2 equation.
+There was great excitement in the city of Boston when word got out recently that auctioneers based in the North End had a handwritten letter on which the Jewish-German physicist Albert Einstein inked his world-famous equation on relativity.

-Bidding for The Einstein Archives of Ludwik Silberstein Auction began on May 13 at Boston RR Auctioneers, the respected auction source for authentic autographed and signed memorabilia.
+The auction began on May 13 at Boston RR Auctioneers, a respected auction source for authentic autographed and signed memorabilia.

-On May 18, five parties bid fiercely, but it was clearly a two-part war once the bid reached $700,000.
-After a rush of more rivalrous bidding, the unique letter finally went to the highest bidder for a whopping $1.2 million (£850,000) to a rival physicist.
+Amid the buzz, five parties bid fiercely, but it became a two-part competition once the price reached $700,000.
+Then, after a rush of competitive bidding, the unique letter finally went to the highest bidder for a whopping $1.2 million (£850,000) to an anonymous collector.

-AP news, said the overjoyed auctioneers had expected it to sell for about $400,000.
+According to AP news, the overjoyed auctioneers said they had expected the item to sell for about $400,000.

 Archivists at the Einstein Papers Project at the California Institute of Technology and the Hebrew University of Jerusalem stated that there are only three other known authentic examples of Einstein’s famous equation.